ct0512/bridgestew.com/_drafts/2009-02-01-mind-your-retweets.md

 ---
 title: Mind your RTs (retweets)
 author: Bridget
-layout: post
+layout: article
 permalink: /2009/02/01/mind-your-retweets/
 categories:
   - Personal Declarations
   - Web Stuff
 ---
 If you are using [Twitter][1] as a means to communicate with other people, super.
 You&#8217;re not the only one.
 There are tons and tons of us out here using Twitter and as a means to make Twitter a useful service, I only see the [tweets][2] from those I follow.
 At least, that&#8217;s the theory.
 <!--more-->

 ### Crossing the Line